(Everything I Do) I Do It for You: Background

 The musicians on the original recording are Adams on lead vocals, backing vocals and rhythm guitar, Bill Payne (piano), Mickey Curry (drums), Larry Klein (bass), Keith Scott (lead guitar and backing vocals), Tommy Mandel (organ), Ed Shearmur and Phil Nicholas (keyboards and programming).
 The song was based on the film's love theme by Kamen, "Maid Marian".

-The song was written in London, UK at the studio Adams was working at in 1990, and he and Lange wrote it in 45 minutes, recording it the following March, and releasing it three months later.
+The song was written in Willesden, London, UK at the studio Adams was working at in 1990, and he and Lange wrote it in 45 minutes, recording it the following March, and releasing it three months later.
 The song is performed in the key of D major.

 Commercial performance

 In the United Kingdom, "(Everything I Do) I Do It for You" had the longest unbroken run at number one, spending sixteen consecutive weeks at the top of the UK Singles Chart from July 7, 1991, to October 27 when it dropped to number four, surpassing the record 11 weeks set by Slim Whitman's hit single "Rose Marie" in 1955.
 Adams' achievement was celebrated by Whitman in November 1991, when he joined Adams on stage at Wembley Arena to sing "Rose Marie", after which he presented Adams with a plaque commemorating the achievement. "(Everything I Do) I Do It for You" also topped the Europe-wide sales chart for eighteen continuous weeks, still an all-time record, and topped the European-wide radio airplay chart for ten weeks.

 In the United States, the power ballad spent seven weeks at number one on the Billboard Hot 100, which combines radio airplay and sales, the longest running number one song since 1983, and seventeen consecutive weeks at number one on the sales-only chart, which at the time set the all-time record for consecutive weeks at one.
 Billboard ranked it as the number-one pop song for 1991.
 It also held the number one spot on the US Adult Contemporary Chart for eight consecutive weeks, the longest run atop that chart since 1979, and was the number one song of the year on that chart.

-"(Everything I Do) I Do It for You" also spent nine weeks atop the singles chart in Adams's native Canada, eleven weeks atop the Australian Singles Chart, and twelve weeks atop the Sweden Singles Chart.
-In most of the countries which hit ascended to number one, it was the number one song for the year 1991, exceptions being Germany (number two), Austria (number two) and Switzerland (number three).
+"(Everything I Do) I Do It for You" also spent nine weeks atop the singles chart in Adams' native Canada, eleven weeks atop the Australian Singles Chart, and twelve weeks atop the Sweden Singles Chart.
+In most of the countries where it ascended to number one, it was the number one song for the year 1991, exceptions being Germany (number two), Austria (number two) and Switzerland (number three).